zkoss/zkdoc/zk_component_ref/Grid.md

 `[default: 50]`
 `[inherit: true]`[^4]

-Specifies the number of rows rendered when the Grid first render.
-It is used only if live data
-(<javadoc method="setModel(ListModel)">org.zkoss.zul.Grid</javadoc>) and
+{% include versionSince\|6.0.1 %} Specifies the number of rows rendered when the Grid first render.
+It is used only if live data (<javadoc method="setModel(ListModel)">org.zkoss.zul.Grid</javadoc>) and not paging
-not paging
 (<javadoc method="getPagingChild()">org.zkoss.zul.Grid</javadoc>).